Reckziegel/snoop/README.md

 ## Workflow

-`snoop` aims to automate routines for portfolio construction purposes inside the `tiyverse`.
+`snoop` aims to automate routines for portfolio backtesting purposes inside the `tidyverse`.

 The current workflow is the following: